During this time, you may experience several side effects. The four major side effects your healthcare team will carefully watch for are:

 - significant fatigue

-If the cytokine release syndrome is more severe, you may need to be treated in the intensive care unit and given a medication called tocilizumab (Actemra®), or a similar drug, to manage this problem.
+If the cytokine release syndrome is more severe, you may need to be treated with a medication such as tocilizumab or a similar drug to manage this problem.
 Steroids or other medications may also be added.

 You will be closely monitored until all symptoms of cytokine release syndrome end.
 This usually takes a few days but can also take longer.